KaiBot3000/dotfiles/kaiReadme.md

 ## Schedule
-This is a work in progress and will shift as I adjust to the culture here, but here's my starting point:
+- I work in Pacific time.
 - I work much better in mornings than evenings.
 - I have a dedicated office at home and focus well there, and also like being in an office with coworkers when possible.
-- I keep my calendar updated.
+- I keep my calendar updated, including weekly office hours.

 ## Communication
 I have a very strong preference for copious and transparent communication, especially when working in distributed teams.
 I learn a lot from other people debugging, answering questions, and spending time in public team channels, and will almost always pull conversation there rather than DM.
 Asking questions in public requires vulnerability and supporting that is important to me.